serverlessworkflow/specification/specification.md

 * Reference [functions definitions](#Function-Definition) by its unique name using the `functionRef` property.
 * Reference a `produced` and `consumed` [event definitions](#Event-Definition) via the `eventRef` property.

-In the event-based scenario a service or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via events.
+In some scenarios a service or a set of services that need to be invoked are not exposed via a specific resource URI for example, but can only be invoked via events.
 The [eventRef](#EventRef-Definition) defines the referenced `produced` event via its `triggerEventRef` property and a `consumed` event via its `resultEventRef` property.

-The `timeout` property defines the amount of time to wait for function execution to complete, or the consumed event referenced by the
+The `sleep` property can be used to define time periods that workflow execution should sleep before and/or after function execution.
+It can have two properties:
-`resultEventRef` to become available.
+* `before` -  defines the amount of time (ISO 8601 duration format) to sleep before function invocation.
-It is described in ISO 8601 format, so for example "PT2M" would mean the maximum time for the function to complete its execution is two minutes.
+* `after` -  defines the amount of time (ISO 8601 duration format) to sleep after function invocation.

-Possible invocation timeouts should be handled via the states [onErrors](#Workflow-Error-Handling) definition.
+Function invocation timeouts should be handled via the states [timeouts](#Workflow-Timeouts) definition.

 ##### Subflow Action